davidwed/ultradefrag/src/tools/readme.txt

-These scripts are used as UltraDefrag build tools.
+These scripts and binaries are used as UltraDefrag build tools.